Lyon Hotels 2026: 49 Real Stays From £42

 Mama Shelter Lyon in Brotteaux is the most social hotel in the city for solo travellers — the Starck-designed bar, restaurant and ping-pong table create a natural meeting environment that more formal hotels deliberately avoid.

 Okko Hotels Lyon Pont Lafayette suits solo travellers who want a calmer social touch — the included evening drinks hour in the lobby lounge is a low-pressure way to meet other guests without a full bar scene.
+On a budget, Studio sous les toits and Macé Studio Apartment give solo travellers a private, self-catering base from ~£44–51.

 Best Lyon Hotels for Food Travellers